glocalcoop/activist-network/wp-content/plugins/user-role-editor/readme.txt

 You can find more information about "User Role Editor" plugin at [this page](http://www.shinephp.com/user-role-editor-wordpress-plugin/)

 I am ready to answer on your questions about plugin usage.
-Use [ShinePHP forum](http://shinephp.com/community/forum/user-role-editor/) or [plugin page comments](http://www.shinephp.com/user-role-editor-wordpress-plugin/) for it please.
+Use [plugin page comments](http://www.shinephp.com/user-role-editor-wordpress-plugin/) for that.